Welcome to the Great White North

 The one factor that is often ignored in this equation however, is cost - these medications aren’t cheap.
 For a Labrador Retriever sized dog, a top-of-the-line parasite prevention program including year-round flea and tick prevention, heartworm and intestinal worm treatment from June to November, and annual testing for intestinal parasites, heartworm disease and tick-borne illnesses will cost somewhere around $600-$800 per year.

-Treatwell’s Premium Membership Plan includes all of those items, and defrays the cost of them over time, but even so, this is not something all pet-parents are able to budget for.
+Treatwell members can arrange for a payment plan that defrays the cost of these medications over time, but even so, this is not something all pet-parents are able to budget for.
 If you can, that’s great, but we always feel any decision like this is worth further analysis.

 This chart lays out an excellent parasite control program that we recommend for many our Treatwell Pet Care members, but there are other great products out there too!